Updated: Apr 2

 Also, you can set a “No screens” rule after dinner until homework is done and chores are complete (or vice versa).
 This rule keeps everyone focused on what's important and helps enforce healthy habits such as reading before bedtime instead of playing video games until midnight!

 Keep track of progress in written form or on social media so others can see what you're doing and feel motivated to follow your example with their families.
-Click the image to check this daily habit tracker.

 In conclusion, if you want your family to get involved in your healthy lifestyle habits journey, set the example by role-modeling with actions.
 Invite your family to your workouts.
 Gather around the table to enjoy healthy meals.
 Tell them how following a healthy lifestyle has changed you for the better.
 Be creative, and make being healthy a fun thing for your family.
 Go on adventures.
 Take your exercise routine outdoors by going on bike rides, hikes, or exploring the town.
 Turn chores into a workout!
 There are so many ways to encourage your family to engage in your healthy lifestyle habits journey.
 It's much easier to follow a healthy lifestyle when we have our loved ones supporting us!

 Now tell me, what do you do to engage your family on your journey to a healthy lifestyle?